-If the Company were a PFIC in any tax year and a U.S. Holder held Offered Shares, Warrants or Warrant Shares, such holder generally would be subject to special rules under Section 1291 of the Code with respect to "excess distributions" made by the Company on the Offered Shares, Warrants or Warrant Shares and with respect to gain from the disposition of Offered Shares, Warrants or Warrant Shares received by a U.S. Holder in any tax year over 125% of the average annual distributions such U.S. Holder has received from the Company during the shorter of the three preceding tax years, or such U.S. Holder's holding period for the Offered Shares, Warrants or Warrant Shares, as applicable.
-Generally, a U.S. Holder would be required to allocate any excess distribution or gain from the disposition of the Offered Shares, Warrants or Warrant Shares ratably over its holding period for the Offered Shares, Warrants or Warrant Shares.
+If the Company were a PFIC in any tax year and a U.S. Holder held Offered Shares, Warrants or Warrant Shares, such holder generally would be subject to special rules under Section 1291 of the Code with respect to "excess distributions" made by the Company on the Offered Shares, Warrants or Warrant Shares and with respect to gain from the disposition of Offered Shares, Warrants or Warrant Shares.
+An "excess distribution" generally is defined as the excess of distributions with respect to the Offered Shares, Warrants or Warrant Shares received by a U.S Holder in any tax year over 125% of the average annual distributions such U.S. Holder has received from the Company during the shorter of the three preceding tax years, or such U.S. Holder's holding period for the Offered Shares, Warrants or Warrant Shares, as applicable.
+Generally, a U.S. Holder's would be required to allocate any excess distribution or gain from the disposition of the Offered Shares, Warrants or Warrant Shares ratably over its holding period for the Offered Shares, Warrants or Warrant Shares.
 Such amounts allocated to the year of the disposition or excess distribution would be taxed as ordinary income, and amounts allocated to prior tax years would be taxed as ordinary income at the highest tax rate in effect for each such year and an interest charge at a rate applicable to underpayments of tax would apply.

 While there are U.S. federal income tax elections that sometimes can be made to mitigate these adverse tax consequences (including, without limitation, the "QEF Election" under Section 1295 of the Code and the "Mark-to-Market Election" under Section 1296 of the Code), such elections are available in limited circumstances and must be made in a timely manner.
 Under proposed Treasury Regulations, if a U.S. Holder has an option, warrant, or other right to acquire stock of a PFIC (such as the Warrants), such option, warrant or right is considered to be PFIC stock subject to the default rules of Section 1291 of the Code that apply to "excess distributions" and dispositions described above.
 However, under the proposed Treasury Regulations, for the purposes of the PFIC rules, the holding period for any Warrant Shares acquired upon the exercise of a Warrant will begin on the date a U.S. Holder acquires the Warrant (and not the date the Warrants are exercised).
-This will impact the availability, and consequences, of the QEF Election and Mark-to-Market Election with respect to the Warrant Shares under the PFIC rules and the applicable elections differently.
+This will impact the availability, and consequences, of the QEF Election and Mark-to-Market Election with respect to the Warrant Shares and Offered Shares under the PFIC rules and the applicable elections differently.
 In addition, a QEF Election and Mark-to-Market Election may not be made with respect to the Warrants.